exasol/sqlalchemy-exasol/doc/developer_guide.rst

 #.
 Install the Git Hooks
     A `.pre-commit-config.yaml` is included in the source code.
-Follow the instructions provided on the Exasol-Toolbox's page for
+Follow the instructions provided on the Exasol-Python-Toolbox's page for
     `Git hooks <https://exasol.github.io/python-toolbox/main/user_guide/features/git_hooks/index.html>`__.